Music is integral to the life and worship at St Michael’s. Please find the current music list for choral services below.

 The choir’s repertoire spans over six centuries and is characterised particularly by the use of Plainsong, English and European Renaissance polyphony and music of the Anglican choral revival from the past 150 years.

-St Michael’s excellent acoustic and the beautiful interior of the church make it a very rewarding place to sing in, and a popular venue for choirs to perform and record in.
-Indeed, the lofty building was designed to have a generous acoustic, enhancing the natural human voice and creating a beautiful sonority to rival any other in the south west of England.
+St Michael’s excellent acoustic and the beautiful interior of the church make it a very rewarding place to sing and a popular venue for choirs for performance, workshops, teaching, rehearsals and recordings.
+The lofty building was designed to have a generous acoustic, enhancing the natural human voice and creating a beautiful sonority to rival any other in the south west of England.

 To book the church for a musical event, rehearsal or recording, please email firstname.lastname@example.org